 “I really enjoyed the course and feel confident enough to begin using what I have learned with groups in the coming months” – Aoife Collins Coaching & Consulting

 “The confidence I gained through attending Andy’s course has re-invigorated my passion for improvement” – Alexandra Robinson, Senior Financial Analyst, Jaguar Land Rover

 It’s a small group training with a limited number of places available, so act now!

-Unfortunately, as so often with research, Boyatzis and Jack’s article is hidden behind a paywall by parasitic academic publishing companies – but you can read their 2013 paper that originally reported their coaching and fMRI study here.
+The paper used to be hidden behind an academic publisher’s paywall, but it’s now free!
+You can also read their 2013 paper that originally reported their coaching and fMRI study here.